Joserra13/smartHome/Arduino/README.md

 **Note: In order to load succesfully the source code to the Arduino, the pin coming from the TX pin at the Bluetooth module HC-06 MUST be disconnected from the pin RX at the Arduino board to prevent a collision in the serial port**

+1. Connect the sensors to the Arduino MEGA as it is in the picture above.
+In case of doubt, you can always check in the source code where is each pin from each sensor connected.

-Load the [source code](/Arduino/TESTv4%20-%20Final/TESTv4%20-%20Final.ino) into the board, after installing the Arduino IDE, following the steps explained in this [post](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE)
+2. Load the [source code](/Arduino/TESTv4%20-%20Final/TESTv4%20-%20Final.ino) into the board, after installing the Arduino IDE, following the steps explained in this [post](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE)